 A Day in Dorsoduro

-In the previous chapter of our diary Venice: A Magical Backdrop we introduced an important aspect of our work: photography.
-In this chapter we are going to spend a day in our beloved neighborhood: Dorsoduro and we would like you to join us!
+In this new chapter of our Diary we are going to spend a day in our beloved neighborhood Dorsoduro and we would like you to join us!

 Venice is a truly captivating city that we are lucky to call home.
 Not divided but uniquely merged by its famous canals, the very heart of Venice is could be described as a beautiful web of stone, water, and glass.